Ruper23/rsscv-old/cv.md

 ________________________________________________________________________________
 ### English
-_I'm Study every day at a mobile apps and Listening audio lessons_ _Pre-Intermediate (CEFR A2+)_
+_I'm Study every day at a mobile apps and Listening audio lessons_<br>
+_Pre-Intermediate (CEFR A2+)_

 ________________________________________________________________________________